peterhall001/OPTIMA/README.md

 Any questions or comments please raise as issues.

 Please note: the model requires a dataset to run, which is currently not available in the public domain.
+Please get in touch if you would like to use this.

 Copyright Peter Hall 2019 GNU General Public License v3.0 and later.